 4. Reflective Journal (8 hours)

 The purpose of the reflective journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning while on the PHST.
 The reflective journal should also demonstrate evidence of a student’s understanding of the set readings and ability to relate these readings to their daily experiences on the tour.

 To complete the reflective journal, students are required to:

 - Complete three reflective journal entries detailing observations, challenges, learning experiences and outcomes of activities undertaken or experienced on the tour; and

 - Reference and reflect on set readings.

-Students are encouraged to use the reflective journal to record and elaborate on the significant issues encountered during each day, including observations, challenges, learning experiences, or unexpected outcomes.
+Students are encouraged to use the reflective journal to record and elaborate on the significant issues encountered, including observations, challenges, learning experiences, or unexpected outcomes.

-Comprehensive journal entries are to be submitted to the PHST Tour Leader at the beginning of the tour, mid-way through the tour, and at the end of the tour.
+Comprehensive journal entries are to be submitted to the PHST Tour Leader one week before the tour start, mid-way through the tour, and at the end of the tour.

 Award of Grade for the Unit

 Both the student and the student’s home university will receive a copy of the PHST Leader’s student academic evaluation report.
 This assessment document will be sent electronically (or by post if requested) from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the tour.
 The home university may choose to award a grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the tour.